-Folks are usually surprised to learn I was bullied as a child when they meet me.

-I — Folks are usually surprised to learn I was bullied.
-Not bullied occasionally, mercilessly from the time I went into 1st grade until I departed 7th grade.
+But bullied, I was.
+Not bullied occasionally.
+But taunted and mocked mercilessly from the time I went into 1st grade until I departed about 8th grade.

 It was the first time I picked out my clothes.
 I never cared before then.
 My mother, bless her, she tried to steer me another direction.
 Yet, I would have none of her suggestions that year.
 And she let me do as I pleased.
 I selected a purple leotard.
 Might I preface this tale by explaining I was a much taller girl than most.
 Taller than the boys, actually.
 I had "big bones," and I hadn't developed much, so it was akin to putting a big boy in a skin tight swimsuit.
 Did I mention, I had a permed mullet, too?

-You read that right.
-A permed mullet.
-I didn't mind.
-It was just fine.
-Never mind, it was 1995.
+It seemed a sensible hair style since I wouldn't do anything with my hair to remove as much as possible and give it a mind of its own.
 I picked out a leotard in dark purple.
-In Sears, I also decided on a nice, deep purple tapered jean with a high waist to draw attention to my lack of one.
+So there we went, into Sears.
+I decided on a nice, deep purple tapered jean with a high waist to draw attention to my lack of one.
 I then found a really snazzy fanny pack to go along with the awesome outfit.
+It was. . .purple, of course.
 Who knows what goodies I kept in that.
-Maybe a pen and pencil?
+Maybe a pen and pencil and paper stuffed in?
 And my mom cautioned me, but in true Tinia fashion, I said, "Oh, I don't care.
 I like it."
-And there I went into 7th grade, a new school.
+And there I went into 7th grade at a new school.
 And of course, looking back, I can remember the horrible things said to me by people I had never met.
-I never cried or felt sorry for myself.
-I was happy with who I was, and I went on in the matching gold version the next day.
+I never cried or felt sorry for myself that I recall.
+I mean, I went on in the matching gold version the next day.

 We are failing as parents of these bullies, and we are failing as parents of the bullied.